Joshua Hoffet

-Joshua Hoffet, born Joshua-Heilman Hoffet, (Note: Heilmann is the surname of his grandmother Catherine Heilmann, daughter of the industrialist Josué Heilmann (1796–1848)) (5 May 1901 – disappeared 21 April 1945) was a French palaeontologist best remembered for his expeditions to Laos, which discovered the first known remains of dinosaurs in the country, which belonged to what is now known as Tangvayosaurus.
+Josué Hoffet, born Josué-Heilman Hoffet, (Note: Heilmann is the surname of his grandmother Catherine Heilmann, daughter of the industrialist Josué Heilmann (1796–1848)) (5 May 1901 – disappeared 21 April 1945) was a French palaeontologist best remembered for his expeditions to Laos, which discovered the first known remains of dinosaurs in the country, which belonged to what is now known as Tangvayosaurus.

 Biography

-Joshua-Heilman Hoffet (Note: Heilmann is the surname of his grandmother Catherine Heilmann, daughter of the industrialist Josué Heilmann (1796–1848)) was born on 5 May 1901 and his brother Frédéric, akin to their father Charles-Frédéric (1860–1928), became a pastor, while Joshua Hoffet was sent to be a carpenter's apprentice.
+Josué-Heilman Hoffet (Note: Heilmann is the surname of his grandmother Catherine Heilmann, daughter of the industrialist Josué Heilmann (1796–1848)) was born on 5 May 1901 and his brother Frédéric, akin to their father Charles-Frédéric (1860–1928), became a pastor, while Josué Hoffet was sent to be a carpenter's apprentice.
 He disliked the job and instead decided to pursue a career in the natural sciences (specifically palaeontology and geology) and he earned a graduate degree at the University of Nancy under the mentorship of Paul Fallot.

 In order to undertake his thesis, he joined the Geology and Paleontology of Laos in 1927 and he moved to French Indochina with his first wife Marguerite Mathilde Denny; she died in 1929.
 Hoffet returned to France in 1932, defended his thesis in 1933 and received a prize from the Paris Academy of Sciences.
 He also married his second wife, Alice Braun (1911–2004), in 1933; the couple had four children: Anne-Line, Marie-Eve, Jean-Fred and Catherine.